roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  These few moments were moments I had looked back to almost every day.
 Tanya was so close to cumming, as was I. Stopping would ruin the moment.
 And at that moment, her pussy wasn't letting me think straight.
 At that moment, I did something stupid.
 I let myself be irresponsible.
 It felt like the right decision at the time.
 I just... kept going.
 I decided to take my chances and just go with it.
 To do something stupid.
 So, I didn't say anything.
 Tanya was too hot to resist, and too hot to resist the pleasure she could give.
 My wolfish side taking over, I just kept fucking her, and when the moment came, and her pussy drove me to the edge.
 I came inside her as she came on me, groaning as she scrunched her eyes in pleasure.

  I still remember the panic she felt as she realized what had happened.
 She questioned me angrily, but I feigned ignorance.
 She stormed off to the bathroom, and I felt terrible.
 What was I thinking?
 I just risked pregnancy for a few moments of pleasure.
 It was incredibly stupid, especially knowing she would probably think of this as nothing but a one-night stand.
 A dark part of me paused at the thought of her being pregnant, having us bound together in such a big way, forcing us to be responsible and be together.
 That way, I could have her body for the rest of my life...
 NO!
 What was I thinking?
 That was messed up.
 I didn't want to trick a girl into being with me.
 That is something some prick jock would do.
 'Yeah, man, I knew the condom broke, and I just kept fucking the bitch anyway.'
 Ugh.
 I hated those guys with a passion.
 But, after years of resenting that kind of guy and trying not to be that kind of guy, one night with Tanya made me act exactly like that kind of a guy.
 One night with Tanya and that body undid all the good things I had worked for.
-Report_Story #4